 Here the hills tumble right down into the sea.
 In some places they are 40m high.
 Magnificent views both towards the sea and inwards towards the rolling fields and pastures of Ven.

-See also Catch wind in the hair at Ven’s southern cape
+See also Catch wind in your hair at Ven’s southern cape

 Stade beach on the island’s northern part, is a beauty to approach by bike.
 Here the hill slopes are so low, and the beach so narrow, that it feels like a Ven in miniature.